Podcasts Can Be Hard to Find

 Erin Sparks hosts a weekly show about Internet Marketing, and he takes an investigative approach to this show, asking some in-depth questions.
 He asks some interesting questions.

 Hosted by Robert O’Haver, Matt Weber, and Michelle Stinson Ross.
 They offer “Expert Advice on SEO and SEM.
-I had fun talking with these guys – I just listened half of my last appearance on the show.
+I had fun talking with these guys – I just listened to half of my last appearance on the show.

 Kate Toon is the host of this show, and she focuses on actionable tips and suggestions from guests on doing digital marketing.